sarahwisowaty/My-Text-Corpus/README.md

 Collecting this data involved downloading the novels from various online platforms (after legally purchasing e-books online for modern writers).
 In some cases, this involved converting pdf files to txt files using an online tool.

 ## Cleaning and Preprocessing
-The .txt files in the corpus were cleaned up using a simple replace function
+The .txt files in the corpus were cleaned up using a simple replace function for \n markers.
+They were also tokenized and lemmatized for standardization purposes.

+## Annotations
+Annotations were achieved through part-of-speech tagging which was made possible through the prior tokenization and lemmatization.
+These annotations identified both part-of-speech and named entities, creating texts that were labeled in detail.

+## File Format and Columns Description